Sync Time or Change NTP Server in Windows 11 using CMD

 3. Hit the Enter key after you type in the command.
 If all goes well, you’ll see a message saying the command worked.
 This step gets your system’s clock in sync with the default internet time server.

-This feature can also help sort out issues if your computer’s clock is running slow or fast, making sure your computer’s time is as right as rain.
+This feature can also help sort out issues if your computer’s clock is running slow or fast, making sure your computer’s time is as accurate as possible.

 Related resource: How to Change Date and Time Format in Windows 11